swiftlang/swift-evolution/proposals/NNNN-package-access-modifier.md

 ## Proposed solution

 Our goal is to introduce a mechanism to Swift to recognize a package as a unit in the aspect of access control.
-We proposed to do so by introducing a new access modifier `package`.
-The `package` access modifier will allow accessing symbols from outside of its defining module as long as they are within the same package.
-This will help set clear boundaries between packages.
+We propose to do so by introducing a new access modifier called `package`.
+The `package` access modifier allows symbols to be accessed from outside of their defining module, but only from other modules in the same package.
+This helps to set clear boundaries between packages.

 ## Detailed design